remix-run/examples/mux-video/README.md

 cp .env.example .env
 ```

-Then, go to the [settings page](https://dashboard.mux.com/settings/access-tokens) in your Mux dashboard, get a new **API Access Token**.
+Then, go to the [settings page](https://dashboard.mux.com/settings/access-tokens) in your Mux dashboard, get a new **API Access Token** with "Mux Video Read" and "Mux Video Write" permissions.
 Use that token to set the variables in `.env.local`:

 - `MUX_TOKEN_ID` should be the `TOKEN ID` of your new token
 - `MUX_TOKEN_SECRET` should be `TOKEN SECRET`